Criminal Risk Behavior in Dementia

 Lead investigator: Prof. Dr. Matthias Schroeter (Leipzig, Germany)

-• A comprehensive literature review on criminal behavior in dementia, aiming to gain insights in its nature, epidemiology, and neural correlates.
+• A comprehensive literature review on criminal risk behavior in dementia, aiming to gain insights in its nature, epidemiology, and neural correlates.

 • Validation and, if suitable, adaptation of the “Misdemeanors and Transgressions Screener” (MATS) for international study.
 Currently available in English, Dutch, Flemish, French, German, Italian, Finish, and Spanish.
 In close co-operation with Dr. Fiona Kumfor (Sydney, Australia).

-• This multicenter prospective study aims to assess criminal behavior in frontotemporal dementia (FTD) using questionnaires such as the MATS mentioned above, along with other neuropsychological, neuroimaging, and fluid biomarker data.
+• This multicenter prospective study aims to assess criminal risk behavior in frontotemporal dementia (FTD) using questionnaires such as the MATS mentioned above, along with other neuropsychological, neuroimaging, and fluid biomarker data.

 Current projects: